abdoul2ks/thegoodseat/README.md

  **open your terminal and clone the repositorie **after install all dependencies with command "npm install"
 ## Run in local
-  ** you have to install XamPP or WamPP https://www.apachefriends.org/fr/download.html ** you have to install Postman https://www.postman.com/downloads/ ** you need to open the project go to config/databases.js and change the port if necessary ** you have to run mysql and type : CREATE DATABASE 'thegoodseat';
+  **you have to install XamPP or WamPP https://www.apachefriends.org/fr/download.html <br />
+  **you have to install Postman https://www.postman.com/downloads/ <br />
+  **you need to open the project go to config/databases.js and change the port if necessary **you have to run mysql and type : CREATE DATABASE 'thegoodseat';
-  ** you have to run mysql and put this next command : CREATE TABLE `user` (`user_id` int(11) NOT NULL AUTO_INCREMENT,
+  **you have to run mysql and put this next command : CREATE TABLE `user` (`user_id` int(11) NOT NULL AUTO_INCREMENT,
                                                               `username` varchar(100) COLLATE utf8_unicode_ci NOT NULL,
                                                                `email` varchar(100) COLLATE utf8_unicode_ci NOT NULL,
                                                                `password` varchar(255) COLLATE utf8_unicode_ci NOT NULL,